erikselin/xert/README.md

 # XRT

-XRT is a language-agnostic map-reduce runtime for shared-memory systems.
+XRT is a language-independent map-reduce runtime for shared-memory systems.

 ## Building